Hopkins County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference your case number: When you call, provide your name and, most importantly, your case number (if you have it).
+- Reference your booking number: When you call the Sheriff's Office, provide your booking number.
 This will help them quickly locate your vehicle information.

 What You Need to Retrieve Your Vehicle